-This symbol shows that you have officially registered your product with the US Copyright Office.
-This symbol is used for both copyright and trademarked material.
+This symbol shows you have officially registered your product with the US Copyright Office.

-The trademark symbol is often used incorrectly.
+This symbol shows you have officially registered your logo with the US Patent & Trademark Office.
+Also, the TM symbol is often used incorrectly.
 This means your logo is not registered but you have simply adopted the use of the logo.
-If your logo is officially registered with the US Patent & Trademark Office, then you use a ® symbol.

 All Rights Reserved

 This is another non-official term.
 The phrase just basically means you are holding onto the rights provided to you by copyright laws.
-As opposed to owning the copyright, but letting others freely use it anyway.
+As opposed to owning the copyright, but letting others freely use it.
 You do not need to legally declare this distinction.

 Actual Components May Vary

 No two batches of products will ever be identical, there will always be tiny inconsistencies.
 So this gives a fair warning to something that should already be universally understood.
 Might as well add the warning.